 The Group is continuously assessing the impact of the upcoming standards.
-The Group expects currently no material impact on the Sequana Group consolidated financial statements.
+The Group expects currently no material impact on the Group's Consolidated Financial Statements.

 There were no other standards, interpretations or amendments that are not yet effective and that would be expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.